skimotv/SkimoSpeechToTextService/README.md

 ## Using the Spring Boot Application

-This microservice utilizes two operations, a POST and GET, in order to download an audio file from a URL link and output the transcript line by line through a JSON.
+This microservice utilizes two operations, a POST and GET, in order to download an audio file from a URL link and output the transcript word by word with timecodes.

 The POST, GET, and Controller are located in the `src/main/java` directory.